Minimal Style Interior - Design Tips and Inspiration

 -

-Pick a cohesive palette dominated by neutrals like whites, creams, grays, and muted earth tones.
+Pick a cohesive color palette that is dominated by neutrals, such as whites, creams, grays and muted earth tones.
 Limiting color keeps your space feeling calm and unified.
-If you crave a dash of personality, bring in muted accent shades—think pale blue or sage green—sparingly, through textiles or artwork.
+For a touch of personality, incorporate muted accent colors like pale blue or sage green sparingly through textiles or artwork.

 -